 There is one accessible parking space for Blue Badge Holders.
-If using this, please obtain a parking permit from Box Office upon arrival.
+To reserve this for your visit, please call our box office team on 01392 667080 who will provide you with a parking permit upon arrival.

 Level access to accessible toilets is available on all floors.
-Please ask Box Office for the radar key.
+Please ask Box Office for the radar key if needed.

-Guide / Hearing Dogs are welcome.
+Guide / Hearing / Assistance Dogs are welcome.
 If you wish to take your dog into the performance, please let us know when booking your ticket so that we can arrange an adjacent seat.

-Each season, a selection of our films will be caption subtitled.
-Caption subtitling is a service that makes our film programme accessible to our Deaf/deaf and hearing-impaired customers by displaying additional auditory information on the screen.
+A selection of our films are caption subtitled.
+Caption subtitling is a service that makes our film programme accessible to our d/Deaf and hearing-impaired customers by displaying additional auditory information on the screen.